andyatkinson/andyatkinson.github.io/_posts/2025-05-21-big-problems-big-in-clauses-postgresql-ruby-on-rails-orm.md

 Book.where(author_id: author_ids)
 ```

-Another scenario is when this pattern is created implicitly by ORM methods.
+Another scenario is when this query is created from ORM methods.
 What does that look like?

-## Active Record ORM creating this pattern implicitly
+## Active Record ORM methods that create this pattern
 This query pattern can happen when using eager loading methods like `includes` or `preload`.

 This [Crunchy Data post](https://www.crunchydata.com/blog/real-world-performance-gains-with-postgres-17-btree-bulk-scans) mentions how eager loading methods produce `IN` clause SQL queries.